HiTechGen/Ani2Cmd/README.md

 • <b>New</b> Rewind & Fast Forward function:

-⇒ This new feature allows you to return to the previous or next frame by pressing/holding [left/right] arrow key.
+⇒ This new feature allows you to return to previous or next frame by pressing/holding [left/right] arrow key.

 >Improvements